jpizagno/sandbox/nginx/load-balancing/README.md

 ```

 ### Configure Nginx
-Configure Nginx to send each request (via round-robin) to each container above.
+Configure Nginx to send each request (via round-robin) to a different container above.
 To do that we need the host:port information.

 Get port of each container from Docker: